Reducing Health Inequalities funding

 - sustain and improve physical and mental health and well-being.

-A briefing session for the 2015/16 grants application process will be held in August.
+A briefing session for the 2015/16 grants application process will be held on 27 August.
 The session will also provide an opportunity to begin to discuss how we can work more co-productively in the future.
 Anyone is welcome to attend including current providers, potential future providers and service users.
-The event is on

 Social Justice Fund